petegriffith/petegriffith/README.md

 ## Hi there 👋

 ### I'm a remote-first, full-stack developer living in the mountains of rural Japan.
-You might want to start with my [Portfolio Site](www.petegriffith.dev).
-If you're here exploring my github, you're just as likely to want to see if from [another angle](https://github.com/petegriffith/portfolioV1) :smiley:
+If you want to see my work, you might want to start with my [Portfolio Site](www.petegriffith.dev).
+Since you're here exploring my github, you're just as likely to want to see if from [another angle](https://github.com/petegriffith/portfolioV1) :smiley:

   </div>